Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 42 focuses on two legends in American baseball — Branch Rickey (played by Harrison Ford), a Major League baseball official who co-produced the game for the first time, and Jackie Robinson (Chadwick Boseman).

-They became the first black to play majors.
-When he signed for Brooklyn Dodger in 1947.
 The 42nd plot follows Robinson’s transition from the Negro Le League to the Minor Le League and the Dodgers (and its effect on baseball and the rest of America).

-Violent racism on the field and the excitement of the game (which will be heard even by baseball fans) conflict with every violent voice and every homerun.
+Violent racism on the field and the excitement of the game (which will be heard even by baseball fans) conflict with every violent voice and every home run.

 5. Moneyball (2011)

-It’s one of the first times when his character looks completely relaxed on screen, and the film’s success can be directly attributed to his Oscar-nominated performance.
+It’s one of the first times his character looks completely relaxed on screen, and the film’s success can be directly attributed to his Oscar-nominated performance.

 6. The Battered Bastards of Baseball (2013)